SpendNode Rating for RedotPay

 What Is RedotPay?

-RedotPay is not a rewards card.
-There is no cashback, no token staking, no tiered loyalty program.
-It is a pure spending utility designed for users who need to move significant capital through the Visa network globally.
-The $107M Series B from Lightspeed Venture Partners confirms this is proven infrastructure, not a speculative startup.
+The RedotPay cards are not rewards cards on their own.
+They have no built-in cashback, token staking, or loyalty tiers; the only cashback comes from a separate paid RedotPay Pro membership.
+It is a pure spending utility designed for users who need to move large balances through the Visa network globally.
+The $107M Series B from Lightspeed Venture Partners signals investor confidence in the underlying infrastructure.

 The fee structure is transparent: 1% crypto conversion on every transaction plus 1.2% FX markup on non-local currency spending, totaling 2.2% on international transactions.
-No hidden fees, no monthly maintenance, no annual subscription.
+No hidden fees and no monthly maintenance on the base cards, with the paid Pro membership left as an optional upgrade.

 | Feature | Virtual | Solana Edition | Physical |